History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-During the March 2025 Nintendo Direct, Nintendo simultaneously announced and launched the Nintendo Today! application for iOS and Android devices, to act as the primary news and calendar hub for Nintendo platforms, including daily updates related to the Switch 2.
+During the March 2025 Nintendo Direct, Nintendo simultaneously announced and launched the Nintendo Today! application for iOS and Android devices, serving as the primary news and calendar hub for Nintendo platforms, including updates on the Switch 2.

 Nintendo Switch Version 2 - Grey - International Version